 There are many ways to build a strong relationship with a partner who has bipolar disorder, including by:

 Learning about bipolar disorder can help a person understand what their partner is experiencing.

 Reading reputable, well-sourced health information websites can help give a balanced view of the condition.

 Asking about triggers

 Triggers are events or circumstances that could disrupt the mood state of a person with bipolar disorder.
 This could increase their risk of experiencing a manic or depressive episode.

-Triggers could include dealing with a stressful work scenario, not getting enough sleep, or missing doses of medication.
+Triggers could include dealing with a stressful work scenario,

 Not everyone with bipolar disorder will have triggers, but if they do, they may have learned about them through their own experience with the condition.